Crabcyborg/min-string/README.md

 1. Create the shortest string possible from a given set of integers
 2. Use a small set of characters that will work in a URL

 min-string uses ASCII characters starting from !
-(33) to ~ (126) excluding a few characters that influence the way a URL works (/\\.?#) as well as the space ( ) and comma (,).
+(33) to ~ (126) excluding a few characters that influence the way a URL works (/\\.?#) as well as the space ( ) and comma (,). min-string is customizable, modular, functional, and simple.

 Written with no dependencies in ES6.
 Can be used via npm with `yarn add min-string` or as a minified script available at https://unpkg.com/min-string@latest/min-string.min.js

 The script is 8KB minified.

 min-string only works on arrays of integers between 0 and 255.
-Compression ratios are usually within between 25% to 35% of the original size but results vary.
-It's intended for small data and has not been tested with large sets of data.
+Compression ratios are often within between 25% to 35% of the original size but results vary.
+With more random or unpredictable sets of data, min-string can usually still make smaller optimizations but sizes will likely be higher.
+It is intended for small data and has not been tested with large sets of data.

 Read about the blog post that inspired it here https://crabcyb.org/post/minimizing-shape-up